 Prior to running it’s important to loosen the calfs a little with a dynamic calf stretch.
 Ultramarathon runner Andy DuBois has an excellent videoblog on this.
 After your run, use your calf and plantar fascia stretches as part of your cool down.

 Final thoughts: Plantar fasciitis can be a challenging condition to treat.
 Try and identify the cause and rectify it.
-Use rest, ice, offloading and possibly anti-inflams to settle symptoms.
-Stretch calf and fascia, strengthen calf and instrinsics.
-Return gradually to running with a dynamic warm up and stretches after.
+Remember treatment should be based on your needs rather than generic advice.
+Rest or modifying training, ice, offloading and anti-inflams may help to settle symptoms.
+Also consider stretching the calf and fascia, and strengthening the calf and instrinsics.
+Return gradually to running with a dynamic warm up and stretches after if required.
 And….as ever on RunningPhysio…if in doubt get it checked out!